CaptainMcCrank/provenance-kit/README.md

 - You can publish a provenance record, attach it to an incident report, or hand it to an auditor — it discloses nothing about what your instructions say.
 - Verifying a record requires *possessing the library* to recompute the hashes.
 The proof is meaningful to anyone holding the prompts and opaque to everyone else.

 This tool is public, but your library stays private.
-Records are safe to share.
-Nothing about provenance requires exposing a internal prompts.
+Provenance-kit Records are safe to share.
+Nothing about provenance requires exposing your internal prompts.

 ## What it answers